Tables

 If the table has any monitored metrics, the Summary section of the Table Health tab provides a visual indicator of their overall status for the most recent completed day: a % Healthy score, a green bar indicating healthy metrics and a red bar indicating unhealthy metrics (metrics with incidents), plus the percent of monitored metrics that are healthy.
 Only working metrics with live monitors affect this summary.

 Below the horizontal bars, vertical bars indicate the summary for each day of the past week— the last bar corresponds to the most recent completed day.
-You can click a bar to select that day.
+You can click a bar to select that day, setting the scope for the remaining sections.
 Note that the dates are displayed in your local time zone, while internally these values are in UTC.

-Each of the table's metrics is represented by a square at the top of the Table Level Metrics section: green squares for monitored metrics with no incidents, red squares for metrics with incidents, and gray squares for metrics that aren't producing health information— either the metric has an error or it doesn't have a live monitor.
+The status of each of the table's metrics is indicated by a square at the top of the Table Level Metrics section: green squares for monitored metrics with no incidents, red squares for metrics with incidents, and gray squares for metrics that aren't producing health information— either the metric has an error or it doesn't have a live monitor.
+The status is as of the date currently selected in the Summary section (by default the most recent completed day).
 You can hover on a metric's square to see status details.

 Below the squares, these metrics are also listed, with the number of monitors and incidents shown for each.
 You can click a square to focus on the corresponding metric in this section.